Rurouni Kenshin: Kyoto Inferno: Plot

 In Settsu Mine, Hyōgo Prefecture, Saitō Hajime leads the Japanese police in tracking Shishio Makoto, a notorious renegade who was betrayed by the government after he had helped them defeat the Tokugawa shogunate during the Battle of Toba–Fushimi.
-However, Shishio's men ambush and massacre the police in the mine; Sishio tells Saitō his plan to conquer Japan before leaving.
+However, Shishio's men ambush and massacre the police in the mine; Shishio tells Saitō his plan to conquer Japan before leaving.

 After the events of the first film, Himura Kenshin continues to live in the kenjutsu dojo of Kamiya Kaoru alongside Myōjin Yahiko, Sagara Sanosuke, and Takani Megumi.
 He is called by a government official, Ōkubo Toshimichi, to track down Shishio, who is terrorizing Kyoto and its surroundings.
 Though he declines the request at first, he relents when the official is murdered by Seta Sōjirō, Shishio's underling.
 Just after Kenshin's departure, an individual arrives at Tokyo and searches for him, beating Sanosuke along the way.

-While on the way, Kenshin meets with Makimachi Misao, who attempts to steal his sakabato.
+While on the way, Kenshin meets with Makimachi Misao, who attempts to steal his sakabatō sword.
 While the two converse, they are alerted by a boy to the plight of his parents and brother, all of whom are killed by Shishio's men for trying to report their atrocities to their village to the authorities.
 Kenshin beats Shishio's men, though his identity as Hitokiri Battōsai is revealed.
-Kenshin is taken to Shishio himself, the latter ordering Sōjiro to duel Kenshin, which ends with Sōjiro breaking Kenshin's sakabato.
+Kenshin is taken to Shishio himself, the latter ordering Sōjirō to duel Kenshin, which ends with Sōjirō breaking Kenshin's sakabatō.
 As he leaves the scene, Kenshin urges the villagers, including the orphaned boy, not to take their revenge against Shishio's men.